pauljickling/notes/comp_sci/algorithms.md

 **increase_key(S, x, k):** increases the value of x's key to the new value k

-The heap is what we need to perform these operations in an official way.

 A heap is an implementation of a priority queue.
 It is an array structure visualized as a nearly complete binary tree.
 Imagine an array with 10 elements, with values of random numbers.
 It's not a complete binary tree, which would need 15 elements.
 Index 1 will be the root of the tree.
 Index 2 and 3 are the children.
 Index 4, 5, 6, 7 are the children of 2 and 3.
 Index 8, 9, and 10 are the children of 4 and 5.

 The value of this structure is it has a root, which is the first element which is i= 1.
 The parent is i /2.
 The left element is 2i, and the right element is 2i+1.